leolca/lectures/nlp/encoding.md

 ---

+Hidden messages in Bitcoin transactions are often embedded using the `OP_RETURN` opcode, which allows up to 80 bytes of data (typically ASCII text) to be stored in the transaction output.
+This method is commonly used for non-financial purposes, like embedding small text or proof data.

+---

 # Base64

 Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
 Each Base64 digit represents exactly 6 bits of data, providing a way to encode binary data as text.

+\pause
 Base64 is used in:

 - email attachments,